Retiree and Annuitant Vision Benefits

 - No - only State of California (non-CSU) annuitants and eligible dependents may in enroll in this plan

-- Please contact your personnel office for additional information and to express interest in obtaining a VSP eye care plan
+- CSU Retirees, please contact your former benefits office (Chancellor's Office) for additional information and to express interest in obtaining a VSP eye care plan

 If annuitants enroll during the open enrollment period, will their premiums change in the following year?